pickercenter/autoedit-panel/README.md

 - You need to have recent version of Adobe Premiere on your system, see setup instructions above.
 - Chrome browser to view the dev tools for the app
+- [See here fore more details on JSX language](https://jsx.github.io/doc/tutorial.html) used to interact with Adobe Premiere API and [here](https://jsx.github.io/)

 ## Build